 Sometimes a 2-layer piece will include a third moisture-wicking layer, but it is not bonded and hangs loose within the garment.
 This “2.5” layer protects the membrane as body oils and moisture can contaminate it and degrade performance.

 You’ll find 2-layer fabrics in a wide range of outerwear pieces.
 A lot of down ski jackets and pants use 2-layer fabrics in conjunction with their insulation to block the elements.
 This keeps the down insulation safe while providing breathability.
 2-layer fabrics are also a bit cheaper to produce.
 Some touring jackets and pants use 2-layer fabrics to reduce weight but usually this type of fabric will be for resort / alpine outerwear.

 What It Is

-3-layer fabric is just like 2-layer but include a bonded third layer on the inside of the membrane – separating the membrane from your inner layers.
-This third layer complements the membrane and protects it from oil and moisture which can degrade performance.
-GORE-TEX employs their own proprietary C-Knit backer, and others include gridded polyester and other fabrics that help the membrane remove and vent water vapor.
+3-layer fabric is just like 2-layer but includes a bonded third layer on the inside of the membrane, separating the membrane from your inner layers.
+This third layer complements the membrane and protects it from oil and moisture, which can degrade performance.
+GORE-TEX employs its own proprietary C-Knit backer, and others include gridded polyester and other fabrics that help the membrane remove and vent water vapor.
 Third layers like this strive to protect and enhance the effectiveness of the waterproof membranes while being soft and quiet.
 In the past, backers could sound “crunchy” as you moved about.

 3-layer fabric is widely used in alpine and touring ski jackets and pants and can often be found in high-end (higher priced) outerwear brands.
 Some common ones you’ll see are GORE-TEX Pro and eVent in brands like Arcteryx and Flylow.
 They are very effective at moisture transfer and are highly durable.
 3-layer shells can be packed down small to fit in a pack and are ideal for layering with mid-layers and baselayers.